 A vet mumbles to a window, maybe to a dream, “They wouldn’t have what they have today if we didn’t do what we did here.”

 Mr. Phan removes his glasses.
 Rubs his eyes.
 Returns the glasses.
 Smiles.
 “Now we go to Hoi An,” he says.
 “Town on coast.
 Very nice.
 Old shipping port.
 Good shopping.”

 About Kit-Bacon Gressitt

 Spawned by a Southern Baptist creationist and a liberal social worker, K-B inherited the requisite sense of humor to survive family dinner-table debates and the imagination to avoid them.
 She has an MFA in Creative Writing, with an emphasis on narrative nonfiction, and has taught Women’s Studies in the Cal State University system.
 Her narrative nonfiction, commentary, political fiction and book reviews have been published or are forthcoming in Publishers Weekly, Not My President: The Anthology of Dissent (Thoughtcrime Press, December 2017), Ducts magazine, The Missing Slate, Trivia: Feminist Voices, Ms. Magazine blog, San Diego Poetry Annual, The North County Times, San Diego Uptown News, Gay San Diego, Chiron Review (the ancient one, before the internet), American University’s iVory Towerz, and others.
-K-B was the grateful recipient of two Poets & Writers grants in 2016-17; and she was one of 12 national finalists for the 2016 Kentucky Writers Fellowship.
-K-B is a founding editor of WritersResist.com.
+K-B was the grateful recipient of two Poets & Writers grants in 2016-17; she was one of 12 national finalists for the 2016 Kentucky Writers Fellowship; and she’s a founding editor of WritersResist.com.